Boavizta/boaviztapi/docs/docs/Explanations/verbose.md

 # Verbose

-In the interest of transparency of our methods and data, all data used by the API can be described in the response to a request if the option verbose is set as true
+In the interest of transparency of our methods, data and source, all data used by the API can be described in the response to a request if the option verbose is set as true

 ## Impacts per components